 Isolation of total RNA

-Total RNA was extracted from the frozen specimens by trizol reagent (Name of company) according to manufactures instructions.
+Total RNA was extracted from the frozen specimens by trizol reagent (Name of company?) according to manufactures instructions.
 The quality and quantity of RNA was evaluated by Nano drop and only samples with an A260/A280 ratio between 1.8 and 2.1 was considered for future analysis.
 To remove DNA contamination, RNA was treated with DNase enzyme in RNase-free condition.
 The first strand complementary DNA (cDNA) was generated using random hexamer primers by the prime script RT Reagent kit (ABI).

 Real-Time PCR